Nourhan-Hany1/Bank-Loan-Dashboard/README.md

-# Bank-Loan-Dashboard
+# Bank-Loan-Dashboard (using Power Bi)
-I designed and developed the dashboard from raw loan data, focusing on loan status, customer demographics, and repayment behavior.
-It enables data-driven insights into loan management and risk evaluation.
+## Project Objective
+I built this interactive Power BI dashboard to analyze loan performance and customer trends.
+The goal was to help financial institutions identify patterns, assess risk, and monitor key metrics efficiently.

+## Dataset used